Have you ever had a day full of realization, belief, camaraderie, unity, excitement, and tears?

 I wish I could have lost myself in it, but the road had not been closed off to cars, so we runners had to be cognitive of 40 mph traffic.
 Still it was so incredible!
 And I was part of it!

 Well, I wasn’t the first runner to finish, nor was I the last!
 My philosophy about any race, is, once started, I must finish.
-My goal: to finish without needing the help of an ambulance.
-Accomplished!
+My goal: to finish without needing an ambulance.
+Goal accomplished!

 And then the serendipity… I received an award for finishing first in my age group.
 A surprise, because I did not realize I had moved into another age bracket.
 I was thrilled, then asked how many runners were in my category.
 The answer made me laugh (as caught in the photo), ‘You are the only one!’